 Visit GEICO’s Catastrophe Center for more information on how to protect your family this hurricane season.
 GEICO policyholders who need to report a loss can log onto GEICO’s Claims Center or call 1-800-841-3000 anytime, day or night.

-When storms are imminent, use our interactive Hurricane Preparation Checklist to know what to do before, during and after a storm.
+When storms are imminent, use our interactive Hurricane Preparedness Checklist to know what to do before, during and after a storm.